Art History (ARTH)

 Examines a range of works in different forms of creative expression, focusing on basic methods of analysis for studying art forms and their social and cultural contexts.
-Writing-intensive course.
-Cross-listed as HUM 200A.
+Writing enhanced course.

 ARTH 241A.
 Art History Survey I: From Prehistory to 14th Century.
 1 Unit.

 This course introduces the students to the history of art in the Western World from prehistory to the fourteenth century.
 Can be used as an H course.
 Offered in the fall semester.

 ARTH 242A.
 Art History Survey II: From Renaissance to Contemporary.
 1 Unit.

 This course introduces the students to the history of art in the Western World from the fifteen century to the present.
 Can be used as an H course.
 Offered in the spring semester.

 ARTH 251A.
 Introduction to Comics Studies.
 1 Unit.

 This course introduces students to the discipline of comics studies by examining the formal characteristics and the historical development of comic strips, comic books, graphic novels and other related visual/verbal forms in a variety of national/cultural contexts.